Updated July 3, 2023

 - It allows the existing shareholders to increase their stake in the company at a discount to the current market price.

 - It allows the current shareholders to protect their investment in the company from imminent dilution after purchasing the rights issue shares.

 The following are the significant disadvantages:

-- Once the rights issues shares are sold in the open market, their market value may fall due to the increased market supply at a lower rate.
+- Once the rights issues shares are in the open market, their market value may fall due to the increase in market supply at a lower rate.